This article will describe in detail the Unlawful Activities (Prevention) Amendment Act (UAPA).

 - Amendment to Schedule 4 of the Act, the NIA will be allowed to designate an individual suspected to have terror links as a terrorist.
 In the current scenario, before the amendment was made, only organisations were designated as ‘terrorist organisations’.

-- A strict law is utmost necessary to strengthen the investigation agencies and to uproot terrorism from this country in this regard.
+- A strict law is of utmost necessity to strengthen the investigation agencies and to uproot terrorism from this country in this regard.

 - Hon’ble Home Minister stated in Lok Sabha that law can not be misused against any individual, yet, those individuals who engage in terrorist activities against the security and sovereignty of India, including the urban Maoists, would not be spared by the investigating agencies either.